SPECIAL TOPIC: THE KERYGMA

 1. A helpful book to know what modern cult groups believe (from their own texts) is The Kingdom of the Cults by Walter Martin.

 2. The sermons of the early church, especially those by the Apostles Peter and Paul in the book of Acts, give us a basic outline of how the first-century inspired authors presented Christianity to different groups.
 This early "proclamation" or "preaching" (of which Acts is a summary) goes by the Greek word kerygma.
-Following are the basic truths of the gospel about Jesus in Acts:
+The following are the basic truths of the gospel about Jesus in Acts:

 1. fulfills many OT prophesies ‒ Acts 2:17-21,30-31,34; 3:18-19,24; 10:43; 13:17-23,27; 33:33-37,40-41; 26: 6-7,22-23